 Course Descriptions

-Norwest School of Horology provides a workshop and classroom environment with watchmaker's benches, good lighting, and access to a variety of specialized tools for watch and clock repair including: lathes, bushing tools, staking sets, ultrasonic cleaners Timegrapher and watch timing machines.
+Norwest School of Horology provides a workshop and classroom environment with watchmaker's benches, good lighting, and access to a variety of specialized tools for watch and clock repair including: lathes, bushing tools, staking sets, Ultrasonic cleaners Timegrapher and watch timing machines.
 But most importantly, our instructors share their knowledge and experience with all who are willing to learn.

 The following classes are currently offered at Norwest School of Horology.
 For additional information or to register for a class, please see our "Registration" page.